KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 * big/hard to learn (akin to the Flask microframework versus batteries-included debate)

 Will split his talk into two sections:
-* Classic Machine Learning protope- how to train a model from scratch and deploy to Django
+* Classic Machine Learning prototype- how to train a model from scratch and deploy to Django
 * LLMs- the key difference between serving a classic machine learning model versus an LLM, followed by a protype

 ![](djangocon-us-2025-recap-images/jupyter-code.png)